Deltares/rtc-tools-interface/README.md

 - `priority`: Priority of the goal.

 And optional columns are:
 - `function_min`: For goals of type `range` specify the minimum possible value for the selected state.
+If not specified, will be calculated using the bounds of the `state` (if available).
 - `function_max`: For goals of type `range` specify the maximum possible value for the selected state.
+If not specified, will be calculated using the bounds of the `state` (if available).
 - `function_nominal`: Approximate order of the state.
 - `target_data_type`: Either `value`, `parameter` or `timeseries`.
 - `target_min`: Only for goals of type `range`: specify either a value or the name of the parameter/timeseries.